marksweissma/donatello/README.md

+Note donatello is not officially released, there is a test wheel on test.pypi.org if you to take a look.
+The core is intact and basic examples are all turn key

 Docs via [github pages](https://marksweissma.github.io/donatello/)

 Donatello is a modeling framework designed to improve iteration speed of developemnt while bringing traceability and reporducibility